lewie9021/node-compiler/README.md

 # node-compiler

-This project aims to make compiling single page application much easier.
-I found it difficult to find a module that supports a number intergrations so I thought I would create my own.
-The compiler uses JSON to configure its behaviour and can contain multiple modes (useful for enviroments such as dev, test, and live).
-I plan to make a GUI interface in the future to aid the creation of the JSON strucure.
+Node Compiler is a flexible single page application compiler that supports a number of integrations.
+I found it difficult to find a module that supports the intergrations I need and therefore decided I would create my own.
+Using a JavaScript Object Notation, users can easily configure how the compiler behaves.
+There are future plans to implement a graphical interface to aid the creation of the configuration object.
 Suggestions for other intergrations are more than welcome!

 ### Install